 - What Problems Do Teenagers Face?

 - Things Your Teenage Daughter Should Know about Dating and Relationships

 Taking care of your sick mom can be a challenging journey, but it is safe to say that the whole experience is rewarding.
 Because switching roles and sharing the load with your siblings and dad is a life lesson.
 However, before going further, there are some essentials you should take.

-First, getting an appraisal of her medical conditions and records as well as the knowledge of family health insurance.
+First, get an appraisal of her medical conditions and records, as well as knowledge of her family’s health insurance.
 Next, take care of yourself too.
-When you feel like having too much on your plate, press the pause button for a moment.
-Refer to our list of what to do when your mom is sick is helpful for you to get a grip on the situation.
+When you feel like you have too much on your plate, press the pause button for a moment.
+Referring to our list of what to do when your mom is sick is helpful for you to get a grip on the situation.

 How can I help my sick mom?